How much did we spend on our 11 day Road Trip?

 The arid, dry and very flat town of the Klein Karoo has so much charm and fascinating architectural buildings.
 The trip from Addo to Prince Albert is about four and a half hours along bumpy roads and scenic landscapes.
 Add another two hours to this route for breaks making the overall time to seven hours.

 Food: We had a lunch pit stop in Willowmore at a restaurant called Sophie’s Choice having the classic burger and chips at (R240.00).
-Once we got to Price Albert, our host made reservations for us at The Swartberg Hotel costing us (R460.00).
+Once we got to Prince Albert, our host made reservations for us at The Swartberg Hotel costing us (R460.00).
 The following morning, we had breakfast at (R100.00).

 Petrol: (R100.00) in Steytlerville, (R100.00) in Willowmore and (R150.00) leaving Prince Albert.